magepeopleteam/mage-eventpress/readme.txt

 ### Event Add To Cart Section ShortCode:
 The Event Cart Section shortcode allows you to display a list of tickets and extra services anywhere on your website.
 This is a great way to make sure your visitors can easily find the information they need when planning an event.

-To use the Event Cart Section shortcode, simply copy and paste the following code into the desired location on your website:. example 👉[See PRO Version Demo](https://event.vaincode.com/mage-event/event-add-to-cart-section/)👈:
+To use the Event Cart Section shortcode, simply copy and paste the following code into the desired location on your website: example 👉[See PRO Version Demo](https://wpevently.com/event-add-to-cart-section/)👈:
 `
 [event-add-cart-section event=EventID]